dtsbourg/old-thoughts/_posts/2018-04-25-selection-bias-oped.md

 Our method did what it was intended to do: we identify and bring together sources with similar decision processes.
 The clusters we identify are non-obvious, especially without access to the content, and most don't even have the same branding since they are often franchised outlets.

 ![Footer]({% asset_path broadcast.png %})
-*Figure 3: Broadcast syndication clusters in the selection space*
+*Figure 3: Broadcast syndication clusters in the selection space ([Click here for an interactive version](https://selection-bias-www2018.github.io))*

 While certainly not exhaustive, our method was able to detect and group local stations that were all part of larger structures, such as Sinclair Broadcasting Group, which controlled swaths of news outlets across the country.